Władysław Bukowiński: Beatification

-The beatification process commenced in 2005; the cause was transferred from Karaganda to Krakow on 28 February 2005 and the Congregation for the Causes of Saints granted their approval to the cause three months later on 16 May 2005.
-This designated him with the posthumous title Servant of God and the diocesan process spanned from 19 June 2006 until 8 March 2008.
-The process was validated on 6 February 2009 which allowed for the Positio to be submitted in 2012 for the C.C.S. to evaluate.
+The beatification process commenced in 2005; the cause was transferred from Karaganda to Kraków on 28 February 2005 and the Congregation for the Causes of Saints granted their approval to the cause three months later on 16 May 2005, titling Bukowiński a Servant of God.
+The diocesan process spanned from 19 June 2006 until 8 March 2008.
+The process was validated on 6 February 2009 which allowed for the positio to be submitted in 2012.
+Theologians approved the cause on 22 November 2013.
+Pope Francis recognized that Bukowiński had lived a life of heroic virtue on 22 January 2015 and proclaimed Bukowiński to be venerable.

-Cardinal Stanisław Dziwisz called a historical commission for the diocesan process and appointed three committee members before also appointing the members of the diocesan tribunal that included himself as chairman: there were four others including the postulator.
-One hundred witnesses were called to provide testimony from five countries: Kazakhstan, Ukraine, Germany, Austria and Poland.

-Theologians met and approved the cause on 22 November 2013 while the cardinal and bishop members of the C.C.S. followed suit in their meeting of 20 January 2015.
-Pope Francis recognized that he had lived a model life of heroic virtue on 22 January 2015 and proclaimed him to be Venerable.

-The miracle required for his beatification was investigated in Karaganda from 22–31 May 2013 and was validated in Rome on 22 November 2013 after all documents were delivered on 19 June 2013; the miracle was Mariusz Kowalski's healing of a brain hemorrhage that took place in 2008.
+A miracle was investigated in Karaganda from 22–31 May 2013 and validated in Rome on 22 November 2013; the miracle was Mariusz Kowalski's healing of a brain hemorrhage that took place in 2008.
 It received the approval of the Rome-based medical board and received the approval of theologians on 10 September 2015.
 Pope Francis approved it on 14 December 2015 which allowed for his beatification to take place; it was celebrated on 11 September 2016 in Karaganda and Cardinal Angelo Amato presided over the celebration on the pope's behalf.
 Over a thousand pilgrims attended the beatification from places such as Belarus and Russia, while around fifteen bishops were in attendance.

-The current postulator assigned to the cause is Jan Nowak who has served as such since the cause commenced.
+The postulator assigned to the cause is Jan Nowak.